blazium-engine/blazium-docs/tutorials/animation/creating_movies.rst

     Players should use something like `OBS Studio <https://obsproject.com/>`__ or `SimpleScreenRecorder <https://www.maartenbaert.be/simplescreenrecorder/>`__
-    to record gameplay videos, as they do a much better job at intercepting the compositor than Godot can do using Vulkan or OpenGL natively.
+    to record gameplay videos, as they do a much better job at intercepting the compositor than Blazium can do using Vulkan or OpenGL natively.

     That said, if your game runs at near-real-time speeds when capturing, you can still use this feature (but it will lack audible sound playback,